httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {: title="Response with Digest of Representation"}

-Note that a `204 No Content` response without content but with the same `Digest` field-value would have been legitimate too.
+Note that a `204 No Content` response without content but with the same `Representation-Digest` field-value would have been legitimate too.

 ## Error responses